 Day 3 FSH

-This blood test is taken on day 3 of your menstrual cycle (the third day of bleeding).
-It measures the concentration of follicle-stimulating hormone (FSH), a hormone produced by the pituitary gland that controls the development of eggs.
-High levels of FSH may indicate that a woman’s ovaries are not working properly.
-Very low levels of FSH can prevent a woman from producing eggs.
-Your doctor will interpret your results for you.
+This blood test is taken on day three of your menstrual cycle (the third day of bleeding).
+It measures follicle-stimulating hormone (FSH).
+This is made by the pituitary gland that controls the growth of eggs.
+High levels may be a sign that a woman’s ovaries are not working the right way.
+Very low levels can stop a woman from producing eggs.

 Day 3 Estradiol Tests

-This blood test measures the amount of estrogen (also called estradiol or E2) in your blood.
-Levels that are unusually high may indicate poor egg quality.
+This blood test measures estrogen in your blood.
+Levels that are very high may be a sign of poor egg quality.

 Day 21 Serum Progesterone

-This blood test measures circulating progesterone, which should be elevated about 1 week after ovulation.
-Levels that are low may indicate suboptimal ovulation.
+This blood test measures circulating progesterone.
+It should be higher about one week after ovulation.
+Levels that are low may be a sign of poor ovulation.

-Several tests can be performed to determine whether the anatomy of the uterus, fallopian tubes, and vagina is normal.
+Many tests can be done to find out whether the anatomy of the uterus, fallopian tubes, and vagina is normal.

-A pelvic exam can reveal many abnormalities, including conditions such as uterine fibroids.
-Fibroids are benign, muscular tumors in the uterine wall that can contribute to infertility by distorting the uterus, blocking the cervix or fallopian tubes, or interfering with uterine blood supply needed for the embryo to implant and grow.
+A pelvic exam can show abnormalities, including problems like uterine fibroids.
+These are benign, muscular tumors in the uterine wall.
+They can distort the uterus, block the cervix or fallopian tubes, or get in the way of the uterine blood supply the embryo needs to implant and grow.

-HSG is an x-ray of the uterus and fallopian tubes that is usually performed in the first half of the menstrual cycle.
-Water- or oil-based dyes are used to identify structural abnormalities in the uterus or fallopian tubes.
+HSG is an x-ray of the uterus and fallopian tubes.
+It may be done in the first half of the menstrual cycle.
+Water- or oil-based dyes are used to find structural abnormalities.

-An ultrasound probe is inserted into the vagina to take a picture of the pelvic organs.
+An ultrasound probe is put in the vagina to take a picture of the pelvic organs.

-During this procedure, a hysteroscope (tiny telescope mounted with a fiber optic light) is inserted through the cervix to look inside the uterus and identify abnormalities that may have appeared in an HSG.
+A hysteroscope (tiny telescope with a fiber optic light) is put through the cervix to look inside the uterus and find abnormalities that may have been seen in an HSG.

-Laparoscopy is a surgical procedure.
-It is performed under general anesthesia.
-Your doctor will insert a small camera and fiber optic light through a small incision in your navel.
-This allows the doctor to get a clear view of your pelvic cavity, including your ovaries, the outside of your fallopian tubes, and uterus.
-If certain abnormalities are found, such as adhesions or endometriosis, a laser mounted on the scope can be used to remove them.
+Laparoscopy is surgery.
+It is done using general anesthesia.
+Your doctor will put a small camera and fiber optic light through a small cut in your navel.
+This lets the doctor get a clear view of your pelvic cavity, including your ovaries, the outside of your fallopian tubes, and uterus.
+If abnormalities are found, such as adhesions or endometriosis, a laser mounted on the scope can be used to remove them.